Yerinsfluxus/fluxdocs/SME_BACKEND_API_REFERENCE.md

 `isValid: false` with `accountName: null` means Anchor couldn't resolve.
 FE should disable the "Continue" button until `isValid: true`.

+**Side-effect (RIV-PAY-002):** a successful lookup is cached server-side for 10 minutes against this identity.
+Saving the recipient (`POST /sme/beneficiaries`) within that window is allowed; outside it, the save endpoint rejects with `"Please look up the account name before saving this recipient."` — re-call this endpoint to refresh.

+**Rate limit:** `10 requests / minute / user`.
+Exceeded → `429`.
+Anchor lookup itself has a server-side 10-second timeout; on timeout the response is `isValid: false` and the lookup is audited as `errorCode="lookup_failed"`.

 ### `POST /api/v1/sme/transfers/external`
 Initiate an outbound bank transfer.